A peek at the current changes in dress of the Zulu people of Southern Africa. part 1

 Here, Chinese clothing manufactures captured a niche market, by devising their own version of Zulu traditional wear, in a range of colours, for men and women, stitched in Beijing and selling well in Johannesburg.
 Nigerian tailors, living in Johannesburg followed suit.
 The results are equivalent of takeaway in heritage clothing.
 Advantages are that these new outfits clearly fulfil a need and work for urbanized folk who are not fussy about aesthetics and want something convenient and affordable.

-above: A Zulu costume, made by Nigerians, skirt inspired originally from those beaded in the Bergville area.
+above: A Zulu costume, made by Nigerians, skirt inspired originally from beaded apparel found in the Bergville area, Drakensburg.

 But what does the concept traditional Zulu clothing mean now?
 How is this different from last century when garment designs and colours of bead work were dictated by tribal elders.
 They were also based on changeable variables such as: history, clan, religious, political affiliations or personal innovation, many now fallen away, and does change in the form of foreign intervention matter?